-Car expenses can include running costs such as fuel, oil, and servicing, registration, insurance and vehicle depreciation.
-You can claim fuel and oil costs based on receipts or you can estimate the expenses based on odometer records that show readings from the start and end of the period you used the car during the year.

-You need written evidence for all other expenses for the car.
+- You can claim fuel and oil costs based on your actual receipts or you can estimate the expenses based on odometer records that show readings from the start and the end of the period you used the car during the year. - You need written evidence for all other expenses for the car.